emilgulayev/tictactoe/tic-tac-toe/README.md

 Also, I thought the best way to implement the spinner/disable is to create a modal that lays over all other elements, with dark background and a spinner/message in case the game ended (and a reset button).

 I started to work on **Suggest a Move** button , first I thought that I can maneuver the AI API , I tried to test the API so that I can use it for implementing this feature, but understood that it only sends back a move if the board missing a move of "O", and in conclusion didn't find a way to utilize it for this.

+If I had more time I've thought of an algorithm that suggests a move base on the current board.
+  Also I would have used macros in SASS to reduce double code.

+  Also in the end I realized that I coul've reduce the code in the check of diagonal end game, to choose which diagonal I check by and not always going through both of them.

+  Also I would have mad the UI more appealing.